iris-lh/reaper-scripts/README.md

 # reaper-scripts
-Some scripts written for the Reaper DAW.
+Some scripts written in MoonScript for the Reaper DAW (with Ruby and Bash for housekeeping).

 To set up and deploy scripts: